kofi-dalvik/fake-json-server/README.md

 ## NB
-Your seeds should be named according to how the routes will be accessed. e.g /database/seeds/users.js will be accessed via [http:localhost:3000/users] /database/seeds/posts.js will be accessed via [http:localhost:3000/posts] etc
+Your seeds should be named according to how the routes will be accessed. e.g /database/seeds/users.js will be accessed via http:localhost:3000/users and /database/seeds/posts.js will be accessed via http:localhost:3000/posts.

 Read [json-server](https://github.com/typicode/json-server) docs for more.